kewinwang/macconfig/README.md

-Here is my personal mac machine configration list and content .
+Here is my personal mac machine configration and learning notes.